plyght/nrs/README.md

 # nrs
-a cli nottaking app built with rust with a webserver, command palette, and more
+a cli nottaking app built in rust with a webserver, command palette, and more